gustafullberg/drosophila/README.md

 # Pawned
 A chess engine by Gustaf Ullberg.

+## Introduction
 Pawned is an open source chess engine.
-You can use it with any chess GUI supporting the Xboard/Winboard protocol.
+You can use it with any chess GUI supporting the Chess Engine Communication Protocol, such as Xboard or Arena.

-If you are developing a chess GUI you can compile the engine as a library and use it within your application.
+If you are developing a chess GUI, you also can compile the engine as a library and use it within your application.

+## Releases
+**1.0** - First release

 ## How to build from source code
 You need a **Git** client, **CMake** and a **C compiler** (GCC, Clang or Visual Studio) to obtain and build the source code.